prototaxites/nft-stagenfcore/docs/usage.md

 ## Clean up after tests are finished

 To unlink the temporary library after the test has completed, use the `nfcoreUnlink()` function.
-It takes the path to your modules directory as an input.
+It takes the path to the symlink as an input.

 You can also use the `nfcoreDeleteLibrary()` function to remove the temporary library, if desired.